 All leaders will to be committed to a team.
 This means signing up to the team for the whole year.
-The program will be based around school term, therefore all leaders will have time off over the half term and the holiday period.
+The program will be based around school terms.
+All leaders will have time off over the half term and the holiday periods.

 We recognise that all people have different seasons in life and for some serving on the kids and youth team next year is not viable at this period of time.
 However, no matter what season you are in we can all pray for the kids and youth developments, that God will raise up enough people to serve on these teams.
 Serving the Lord is sacrificial and though serving at another service seems daunting, when the body of Christ works together we can achieve much for God’s glory.

 10. I’m already serving in so many other ways, like praying, reading, coffee, PowerPoint, how can you ask me to go on another rota?